mingzhaoyan/hostnet/README.md

-After creating your config file you can train or test your model
+After creating your config file, you can train or test your model.

 HostNet output files
 ---